GuoyaoShen/Application-of-Deep-Learning-Concept-in-Potential-Field-CLF-CBF-Method/README.md

 ### Geometric Combining CBFs using ReLU

-Paths for geometric combining CBFs using ReLU
+Paths for geometric combining CBFs using ReLU.

 Paths for maps, first row are paths with vanilla CLF-CBF for map 1-3; second row are paths with geometric combining CBFs for map 1-3.
 Paths chosen by vanilla CLF-CBF control are safer and smoother than the geometric combining CBFs method, while in geometric mean method, obstacles are combined and treated as a whole unit, thus the resulting paths may move along the boundaries of some obstacles.